JakeSteam/blog-personal/_drafts/2023-01-17-I-made-a-substack-weekly-newsletter.md

 ---
-title: Introducing 'Jake Week Lee', a weekly newsletter of all new articles & found content around the internet
+title: Introducing 'Jake Week Lee', a weekly newsletter of all new articles & found content from around the internet
 author: Jake Lee
 layout: post
 image: /assets/images/2023/substack-banner.png